Charlie Blackmon Player Props: Rockies vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.6 K/9, the fourth-worst in MLB.
+- The 7.6 strikeouts per nine innings compiled by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 4.06 team ERA that ranks 12th among all MLB pitching staffs.
+- The Guardians' 4.10 team ERA ranks 12th across all MLB pitching staffs.

-- Guardians pitchers combine to give up 22 home runs (one per game), the ninth-fewest in the league.
+- The Guardians allow the eighth-fewest home runs in baseball (23 total, one per game).

-- The Guardians are sending Battenfield (0-1) out for his third start of the season.
+- Bibee makes his first start of the season for the Guardians.

 © 2023 Data Skrive.
 All rights reserved.